 Despite their differences of political outlook, the Chronicle competed with the Telegraph for the middle market—a section of the reading public described by Massingham condescendingly as “the clerk, the shopkeeper and the great mass of villadom” (suburbia).
 Both titles recognised that most people were interested in news beyond the narrow political scene in London that dominated the quality papers.
 Another arena for rivalry was recruitment advertising.

 The Chronicle was too large an operation for Lloyd to wield as powerful a controlling hand as he could over Lloyd‘s Weekly.
 Although he was attentive to all its concerns, the editor was a true editor, not just a leader writer.

-Affectionate portraits of Fletcher and Massingham at work, particularly their enthusiasm for reviewing books, were written by James Milne 6 (p.287) in 1931.
-The Chronicle was supposed to be at “the other end of the book-buying classes” but why should books not be brought within the knowledge of the man in the street?
+Affectionate portraits of Fletcher and Massingham at work, particularly their enthusiasm for reviewing books, were written by James Milne in 1931.6 The Chronicle was supposed to be at “the other end of the book-buying classes” but why should books not be brought within the knowledge of the man in the street?
 Essays written for the Chronicle in 1900, collected in The Mind of the Century, are evidence that it was not afraid to include serious-minded material.7

 Massingham strongly believed in diplomacy rather than war and did not hesitate to make the point on several occasions.
 For example, a boundary dispute between Venezuela and British Guiana in 1895 became an incident when the US insisted on arbitration—a position that Massingham advocated.
 Eventually the UK agreed to it and was rewarded by getting 90% of what it wanted.